-Okay, I admit; I enjoy the silence when he’s pissed-off, it beats those endless wild tangents he so enjoys to torture me.
+Okay, I admit; I enjoy the silence when he’s pissed off, it beats those endless wild tangents he so enjoys to torture me.
 When I ask him to be quiet, his feathers get ruffled and he won’t talk even when I need his input or opinion.
 I hate when he goes into one of his teenage mood swings.
-Whatever possessed me write a coming-of-age novel of a spoiled, self-centered, egotistical teenage boy?
+Whatever possessed me to write a coming-of-age novel of a spoiled, self-centered, egotistical teenage boy?
 Why couldn’t I’ve drafted a charming little story filled with lollipops, unicorns, and rainbows?
 I hate to say it, but I wrote about a subject I knew.

 CLIPPED WINGS is a personal story, one that has been with me for nearly five decades.
-A story I knew needed to be told, but I didn’t have the guts to pursue.
+A story I knew needed to be told, but I didn’t have the guts to pursue it.
 I suppose I wasn’t willing to put my feelings, my fears, and most of all, I didn’t want to expose myself in such a public manner.
 I suppose a vulnerability can empower or destruct, depending on how one approaches a situation.

 Through Shane’s character, I found a voice to tell my story, an autobiographical/memoir sprinkled generously with huge chunks of fiction.
-By creating Shane, I distanced myself from a past which had haunted me for a long time.
+By creating Shane, I distanced myself from a past that had haunted me for a long time.
 In the narrative, Shane becomes the vulnerable one, not me.
 He takes the heat, not me.
 He takes the fall, not me.
-Okay, possibly I’m hiding behind Shane, but I’m finally exposing an injustice which should never have happened, but it did.
+Okay, possibly I’m hiding behind Shane, but I’m finally exposing an injustice that should never have happened, but it did.

 I can’t, with a clear conscience say I’m in love with the character of Shane but I do admire the way he tells his (our) story.
 We share an unspoken bond with a tale inspired by actual events.
-Maybe Shane didn’t exist in the actual series of events which unfold in the novel, but as a team, he and I tell one hell of a story.
+Maybe Shane didn’t exist in the actual series of events that unfold in the novel, but as a team, he and I tell one hell of a story.

 Currently CLIPPED WINGS the novel is being edited and is scheduled for release in spring 2021.